Albania was lonely for 50 years, now it’s on Lonely Planet’s Top Best Value Travel for 2019

 Disco and dancing

 That’s an Albanian sport!
 Albanians are disco or happy clubbing people.
 Although traditional ring dancing is still popular among most Albanians, clubbing or organized dance parties are common for the younger generation.
-Most of these youths dress in fashion usual seen in Greece or Italy and always enjoy seeing a foreigner alongside them.
-Also be aware that the entertainment might be from your country now as Albania is the new international tourist attraction!
+Most of these youths dress in fashion usually seen in Greece or Italy and always enjoy seeing a foreigner alongside them.
+Also, be aware that the entertainment might be from your country now as Albania is the new international tourist attraction!